Exmouth to Perth Road Trip – Ningaloo Coast, Coral Bay & Kalbarri

 We’ve seen the tall termite mounds and the remarkable Magnetic Termite Mounds in the Northern Territory.
 In contrast, Western Australia’s termite mounds stand out with their striking deep-red hue.

-While hiking the Cape Range National Park’s Yardie Gorge, we had stunning views of Yardie Creek and its dramatic red cliffs.
-Along the way, we were fortunate to spot a common wallaroo (euro) and an osprey soaring overhead.
-For those preferring a different perspective, a boat cruise through Yardie Creek is also possible.
+While hiking through Yardie Gorge in Cape Range National Park, we enjoyed stunning views over Yardie Creek and its dramatic red cliffs.
+Along the trail, we were lucky to spot a common wallaroo (euro) and an osprey perched on a tree.
+For those wanting a different perspective, a boat cruise through Yardie Creek is also possible.

 After our hike, we went snorkelling in the crystal-clear waters of Turquoise Bay.
 Turquoise Bay presents two fantastic options.